-In 2018, Seiad Valley (SV) and Orleans (OR) monitoring locations had similar thermographs when comparing daily averages.
+In 2019, Seiad Valley (SV) and Orleans (OR) monitoring locations had similar thermographs when comparing daily averages.
 The Iron Gate (IG) site had less variability in average temperature fluctuations than SV or OR.
 Iron Gate also had a lower peak average temperature during July-August (Figure 2).
-This trend is further emphasized when looking at the average temperature over a 13 year period from 2006-2018 (Figure 3).
+This trend is further emphasized when looking at the average temperature over a 14 year period from 2006-2019 (Figure 3).
 The IG site is just downstream of Iron Gate dam (IGD).
 Water released from the dam has a moderating effect on water temperature, providing slightly warmer water in the fall and winter and colder water during summer peak temperatures when compared to historic conditions and upstream un-impounded tributary contributions.
-When comparing figure 2 and 3 there is a noticeable increase in spring and peak summer temperatures as compared to the 13 year average.
+When comparing figure 2 and, 2019 was an average year regarding temperature.

 Figure 2.
-Daily average temperatures for 3 main stem Klamath River sites in 2018: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).
+Daily average temperatures for 3 main stem Klamath River sites in 2019: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).

 Figure 3.
-Averaged daily temperature from 2006-2018 at main stem Klamath River sites: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).
+Averaged daily temperature from 2006-2019 at main stem Klamath River sites: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).